jeremytammik/tbc/a/1760_room_closed_shell_forge.md

 ####<a name="2"></a> IFC Exporter Utility Adds New Built-In Parameter

-First, however, here is an interesting topic from the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160).
+Before that, however, here is an interesting topic from the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160).

 Quite surprisingly, for me, the IFC exporter utilities enable you to add your own new IFC related built-in parameter to an element.